olets/hometown-prompt/README.md

 **Git Prompt Kit** is a configurable set of components for creating feature rich, high performance Git-aware zsh prompts (aka themes) with minimal coding.
 It is built on gitstatus, the same accelerated `git status` alternative used by Powerlevel10k.

 Git Prompt Kit comes with a **default prompt** with segments for the user, host, time, the current working directory and its parent, and detailed full Git status with in a Git repo.
-With the default configuration it looks like
+Get a feel for how the components respond to context and how the options work by playing with the default prompt at https://git-prompt-kit.netlify.app/ With the default configuration it looks like

 <figure>
 <img src="./img/git-prompt-kit-default.jpg">